23 Nov Top On-Page Fixes Before Penguin Arrives

 Talking about penalties and removing them is one thing, but where do you actually find out if you’ve been penalized?

 Fix it: If you’re not sure what Google Webmaster Tools are, ask your developer for help.
 Otherwise, navigating towards the issues tab will show you if you’ve been affected by any Google penalties.
-This type of work is also typically included as part of any good SEO program.
+This type of work is also typically included as part of any good SEO package.

 Your Internal Link Structure Exists to Lead Readers to The Products They Need